Ollantaytambo Travel Tips

 ATMs in Ollantaytambo

 Bring all the cash you think you’ll need from Cusco.
-There is one ATM on the plaza and another near the archeological site, but they’re often empty or out of order.
+There used to be an ATM on the plaza but that whole building was torn down in August 2024 and is under construction.
+The photo above is the only ATM in town as of October 2024.
+It’s next to the Stone Grill restaurant and marked on Google Maps as Distributor BCP.
 There are lots of ATMs in both Cusco and Aguas Calientes, the town you take the train to for Machu Picchu.

 Get travel insurance